Ba113r/WebScrapperSimple/README.md

 # WebScrapperSimple
-A simple test using web scrappers in python
+A simple test using web scrapers in python

+Uses the requests and Beautiful Soup Libraries in Python